Ease of Access = User Satisfaction

 Enterprise Architecture should enable valued use of technologies for a business.
 Ensuring the business can easily and conveniently access relevant information to support its processes and objectives is key to gaining value from information and the systems that support that information.
 An Architecture which recognizes the various elements of technologies that impact “Ease of Access” and providing guidance that ensure that access for the business is a more valuable Architecture.

-Mr. Garry Arko is a Senior Enterprise & Solution Architect with IT Architects in Calgary, Alberta.
+Mr. Garry Arko is a Senior Enterprise & Solution Architect with IT Architects in Calgary, Alberta, and has worked in various industries, including Oil & Gas, Transportation, Government, and Construction.
 IT Architects (www.itarchitects.ca) is an information consulting firm specializing in business process optimization, system evolution planning, and the deployment of leading-edge technologies, including Artificial Intelligence.
 If you require further information, Garry can be reached at email@example.com or 403-465-7661.